Metabolism associated fatty liver disease (NAFLD/MASLD)

 Who will oversee my medical care?

-In later stages of NAFLD, or if you have other related medical conditions such as Diabetes, hospital specialists may become involved in your care.
+In later stages of MASLD, or if you have other related medical conditions such as Diabetes, hospital specialists may become involved in your care.
 It is important for you, your family doctor, and any specialists involved in your care to work together to manage your overall health.